 Koirala then took up the task of digging through information in Kathmandu for the analog media and the rights for Narayan Gopal’s music.
-Finally, he got in touch with Music Nepal, which owned the rights, sourced the tape, and signed a license agreement.

 During the search, Koirala and Gorkhaly were both surprised with the neglect of the original analog source of Nepali timeless classics.
 They then decided to take it a bit further and continue looking for the media and preserve it.
 Now all that they needed was a “co-conspirator” for their company.
 Gorkhaly then mentioned his Chicago-based friend, with a tagline that “there is someone I know who would do anything for Nepali music”, and that’s how they found Kiran B. After many hours of Facetime and after discovering their mutual passion for Nepali music, the trio eventually established the WYR in Chicago in 2018.
 The company is now legally registered in Nepal.